In Recent News:

 October 9: “Abandoned Buildings-Alive Again” – By Johnny Joo, international photographer and story teller of the history of spaces in NE/rural Ohio and the country.

 November 13: “The Secrets Between Us” – A conversation by novelist Thrity Umrigar, Case Western Reserve University English professor, regarding her new book.

-December 8: Annual Holiday Benefit – Celebrating 50 years the Women’s Committee has supported Fine Arts.
-Kirtland Country Club * .
+December 8: Annual Holiday Benefit – Celebrating 50 years as an independent auxiliary of the FAA.
+Kirtland Country Club *

 January 8: “Music Therapy Healing Through The Arts” – Presented by Ann Marie Raddell, Creative Therapies Coordinator at Fine Arts.